Tilt Table Testing

 Based on your medical condition, your healthcare provider may request other specific

 A tilt table test may be done on an outpatient basis or as part of your stay in a

 hospital.
 Procedures may vary depending on your condition and your healthcare provider’s

 Generally, a tilt table test follows this process:

-- An IV line may be started in your hand or arm to inject medicine and to give IV fluids,
+An IV (intravenous) line will be started in your hand or arm to inject medicine and

 leads.
 A blood pressure cuff will be placed on your arm and will be attached to an